apache/druid/docs/do-not-merge.md

 ### New context parameter for query results

-Added a query context parameter `MultiStageQueryContext` to determine whether the result of an MSQ SELECT query is limited .
+Added a query context parameter `MultiStageQueryContext` to determine whether the result of an MSQ SELECT query is limited.

 [#14476](https://github.com/apache/druid/pull/14476)